4. User Experience Design¶

 Below are the functional and User Experience requirements that the Wallet Provider MUST guarantee via their Wallet Solution:

-the User accesses their Wallet Instance using the previously configured unlock method or Authenticates at the Touchpoint provided by the Wallet Provider;
+The User accesses their Wallet Instance using the previously configured unlock method or Authenticates at the Touchpoint provided by the Wallet Provider;

-the User selects the Wallet Instance deactivation functionality;
+The User selects the Wallet Instance deactivation functionality;

-the User is informed that deactivating the Wallet Instance will invalidate previously obtained Electronic Attestations;
+The User is informed that deactivating the Wallet Instance will invalidate previously obtained Electronic Attestations;

-the User confirms the action to proceed with deactivation, or cancels the operation;
+The User confirms the action to proceed with deactivation, or cancels the operation;

-the User receives confirmation of successful deactivation;
+The User receives confirmation of successful deactivation;

-the User is notified that the Wallet Instance is inactive when logging in again;
+The User is notified that the Wallet Instance is inactive when logging in again;

-the User has the ability to reactivate the Wallet Instance by re-downloading the app from the app store (if uninstalled) and/or by following the activation process again.
+The User has the ability to reactivate the Wallet Instance by re-downloading the app from the app store (if uninstalled) and/or by following the activation process again.
 For further details, please refer to the Activation of the Wallet Instance section.

 Once the Wallet Instance is reactivated, Electronic Attestations of Attributes can be re-obtained by starting the issuance or restore process again.
 For more details, please refer to sections Issuance of Electronic Attestations of Attributes and Backup and Restore of Electronic Attestation of Attributes.